All Tests

 Why does it matter for long-term health and wellbeing?

-It reflects how well your body maintains acid–base balance — a process vital for metabolism, enzyme activity, and cellular energy.
-Monitoring it helps you identify changes early and optimise lifestyle factors for better health.
+It reflects how well your body maintains acid–base balance, a process vital for metabolism, enzyme activity, and cellular energy.
+Monitoring it through an anion gap lab test helps identify early changes and optimise lifestyle factors for better health.

 What’s an optimal level of Anion Gap?